-make model and year will be accepted as an

-make, model and year will be accepted as an existing vehicle; and
+- make, model and year will be accepted as an existing vehicle; and - d) Require all existing vehicles to comply from 1st January 2024

-47 -

-d) Require all existing vehicles to comply from

-22 1st January 2024 .
-NCAP Safety Rating: The nurness of vehicle licensing is primarily to
+22. NCAP Safety Rating:

-22. The purpose of vehicle licensing is primarily to

-a) All Vehicles (Except WAV's) presented for protect public safety.

-licensing as taxis should meet a minimum European NCAD is not applied by $M(A)/c$ as the

-NCAP European Safety rating of 4 stars.
-European NCAP is not applicable to WAV's as the

-Require all vehicles subject to a grant of a Hackney Carriage or Private Hire Vehicle conversion renders the rating inappropriate.
-The appropriate standards for safety to apply are ISO

-Licence to meet this condition from 1st 10542 and PAS2012.

-January 2017; except allow those vehicles 10342 and FA32012.

-that have previously been subject to a

-licence, but where this has lapsed or been

-suspended, to be treated as existing

-vehicles, rather than at the next grant

-application.

-b) WAV's are exempt from 22 a) above and

-~, must instead meet ISO 10542 and/or

-PAS2012

-c) That where a vehicle is written off due to a

-, none-fault accident, the grandfather rights

-as described above are honoured and the

-replacement like for like vehicle of the

-same make, model and year will be

-accepted as an existing vehicle; and

-d) Require all existing vehicles to comply

-from 1st January 2024

-23. CC TV:

-a) , This condition was deferred implementation at

-by the LPSC in consultation with the Trade, the LPSC on 15 November 2017.

-all Hackney Carriage and Private Hire

-Vehicles will be required to install CCTV, For the Safety of both passengers and drivers.

-which will record for the duration the

-vehicle is in use.
-The ICO guidelines can be found using the

-b) following link:

-notify passengers of the presence of CCTV https://ico.org.uk/media/for-

-recording equipment. organisations/documents/1542/cctv-code-of-

-c) The data controller for the CCTV footage practice.pdf

-from vehicles must retain these records for

-a minimum of 28 days and they must be

-available for inspection by the Council at any reasonable time.
-Copies must be

-provided to the Council on request.

-d)

-uj Proprietor or Private Hire Operator) and

-Data Controller must comply with the data

-collection, data storage and handling

-requirements set out by the Information

-Commission's Office (ICO) and their codes

-of practice.

-•

-·
+- a) All Vehicles (Except WAV's) presented for licensing as taxis should meet a minimum NCAP European Safety rating of 4 stars.
+Require all vehicles subject to a grant of a Hackney Carriage or Private Hire Vehicle Licence to meet this condition from 1st January 2017; except allow those vehicles that have previously been subject to a licence, but where this has lapsed or been suspended, to be treated as existing vehicles, rather than at the next grant application. - b) WAV's are exempt from 22 a) above and must instead meet ISO 10542 and/or PAS2012 - c) That where a vehicle is written off due to a none-fault accident, the grandfather rights as described above are honoured and the replacement like for like vehicle of the same make, model and year will be accepted as an existing vehicle; and - d) Require all existing vehicles to comply from 1st January 2024